dominics/predis-disque/README.md

-# predis-disque
+# predisque

-A partial implementation of Disque client commands for the Predis client.
+An implementation of Disque client commands for the Predis client.

 Useful if you just need to connect to a single Disque node and interrogate it, e.g. for monitoring purposes.
 This is surprisingly hard with some